Home » Recipe Index » Chicken Recipes

 I usually avoid frying food in my kitchen, but every time I make this dish, I’m reminded that it’s not actually that hard!
 Or even that messy!

-I do more of a shallow fry than a deep fry—filling a large cast-iron skillet with about 2 inches of oil.
+I do more of a shallow fry than a deep fry—a wok is the perfect pan to use, but a large cast-iron skillet is good, too.
+Fill the pan with just about 2 inches of oil.
 That keeps the splatter to a minimum and also minimizes the quantity of oil you need to use.

 Can you make air fryer salt and pepper chicken?

 Yes, you definitely can!
-I have a great recipe for making Salt and Pepper Chicken in an Air Fryer.
-It is a bit easier, and it saves on calories, too.
+I have a great recipe for making Air Fryer Salt and Pepper Chicken.
+It is a bit easier, and it saves on mess and calories, too.
 But the taste is just as explosively delicious!

 What ingredients do you need to make chinese salt and pepper chicken wings?